eteran/quixey/README.md

 ======

 Quixey is a C-ish scripting language where I toy around with a few ideas that I have found interesting over the years.
 It inherits a many things from C, such as the scoping rules, most operators, and general curly brace syntax.
 However, unlike C, it has a native `string` type, `foreach`, lambdas, an `auto` type, and much more.

 I don't intend for this language to be taken particularly seriously, but it was fun to develop.

+An interesting property of the implementation of the `auto` keyword is that since it is defined as assuming the type of the first assignment to it **not** is that it can have a different type in different scopes...
+But it can never change types in a given scope.
+For example:

+	auto foo(int x) {
+		if(x) {
+			return "Hello";
+		} else {
+			return 42;
+		}
+	}

+	// since this function returns the auto type, we must capture the result
+	// in an auto type as well.
+	auto n1 = foo(1); // n == "Hello" and is of type string
+	auto n2 = foo(0); // n == 42 and is of type int

+	// Now we can use is_integer and is_string to decide what to do with the
+	// values as needed.

+Aditionally, for similar reasons, the following is perfectly legal:

+    auto n;
+	if(func()) {
+		n = "A String!";
+	} else {
+		n = 123;
+	}

+	// at this point n is one of the two possible types depending on the result
+	// of func()

+However, you cannot change the type once it is set.
+So unlike weakly typed languages. **The following is not allowed in quixey**.

+    auto x = 1;
+	x = 'A'; // ERROR: cannot change type!

 ## Supported Escape Sequences:
 * `\'`    : Single quote